tandryukha/guess-number-game/README.md

 # How to run game server locally
 1. Install Docker Desktop
-2. Navigate to project root foler
+2. Navigate to project root folder
 2. docker-compose run

 # Local development
  Run `./gradlew build` to run tests and package jar

+# Customization
+Game parameters may be customized in application.yaml

+# Implementation notes
+Simple-threaded game server on spring boot that can accept many simultaneous players at the same time.

 # Further improvements
 - Write test players and run E2E tests